 - New access track sections assume verges and earthworks on both sides of track with widths of approximately 2.5 m based on topography.
 As the access track edges will have graded slopes, peat depths will vary across the profile to tie into existing ground levels but are generally assumed not to exceed 0.5 m thick; - Verges along the access tracks could consist of up to 0.5 m thick peat and where possible catotelmic peat will be reinstated along verges in flatter areas; - No peat will be placed on access track verges where the local topography is steep and/or a watercourse is in close proximity; - Peat will be laid only to a thickness that maintains hydrological conditions to avoid drying out.
 Peat will not be used as a thin layer or on steeper non-peat slopes.
-Low verges and landscaping will be formed to permit surface water to drain off the access tracks;
+Low verges and landscaping will be formed to permit surface water to drain off the access tracks; - Catotelmic soils will only be used if it is suitable for purpose;

-- Catotelmic soils will only be used if it is suitable for purpose; - Reinstatement at substation and construction compound assumes a maximum peat depth thickness of that which existed prior to borrow pits works, but anticipated not to exceed 0.5 m and 1.0 m respectively.
-This will include the re-use of catotelmic peat with overlying acrotelmic peat soils and turves; and - Peat re-use includes a large portion of peatland restoration in line with details in the oHMP.
+- Reinstatement at substation and construction compound assumes a maximum peat depth thickness of that which existed prior to borrow pits works, but anticipated not to exceed 0.5 m and 1.0 m respectively.
+This will include the re-use of catotelmic peat with overlying acrotelmic peat soils and turves; and - Peat re-use includes a large portion of peatland restoration.

 Excavated peat will be temporarily placed adjacent to where it is excavated where possible.
-However, where this is not possible, temporary peat storage areas are shown on Figure 4 included in Appendix 1.
-These are low vulnerability areas, out with 50 m buffer of watercourses and where topography permits.
+However, where this is not possible, temporary peat storage areas will be utilised, as shown on Figure 1 included in Appendix A. These are low vulnerability areas, out with 50 m buffer of watercourses and where topography permits.

-Peat Description Total Peat Demand Estimate for Reinstatement (m 3) Total Peat Supply from Excavation (m 3) Surplus (+) or Deficit (-) (m3)
+Peat Description Total Peat Demand Estimate for Reinstatement (m 3) Total Peat Supply from Excavation (m 3) Surplus (+) or Deficit (-) (m 3)

-Acrotelm 17,854 17,854 0
+Acrotelm 32,296 32,296 0

-Catotelm 23,731 23,731 0
+Catotelm 44,492 44,492 0

-Total 41,585 41,585 0
+Total 76,788 76,788 0